CP vs Blog – Why Cornerstone Wins

 • Think evergreen, not one-time traffic

-• Provide connection and context
+• Provide both context and connection

 Leave a Reply